of Swing Arc. (Changed-

 top class golfer aims to bottom out the golf swing about four inches

-in front of the ball, except when using the driver.
+after the ball has been struck, except when using the driver.

 This means that when playing irons and woods, the ball is struck